Code-Institute-Submissions/b1ndark-project2/README.md

     - Then will automatically move to the next question.
     - BACK - button to go back to difficulty menu
 - At the end of the quiz you will have a box that will congratulate you and present you will the score obtained.
-- After all that you can press Main Menu button which will take you back to the begining.
+- After all that you can press Main Menu button which will take you back to the beginning.

 [Back to the top](#history-quiz)